craigthackerx/craigthacker-dot-dev/docs/_posts/2022-03-25-libre-devops-how-to-use-terraform.md

 }
 ```

-As you can see, I have explicitly set the type of these variables, when I am writing modules which potentially will be used 1000s of times, its so important to ensure noone tries to give my module an invalid input.
+As you can see, I have explicitly set the type of these variables, when I am writing modules which potentially will be used 1000s of times, it's so important to ensure no-one tries to give my module an invalid input.
 You need to fail fast and early.
+If I give `bar` a map, terraform will error, if I give foo a number, it will error, so I must comply straight away.
+Another thing to consider is usage of validation rules.

 I have seen something quite strange recently in that I have seen people using regex's to do a find and replace with terraform code "to omit secrets" from the code.
-Well, sorry, if you are doiung that and doing something like:
+Well, sorry, if you are doing that and doing something like:

 ```hcl
 resource "azurerm_windows_virtual_machine" "example_vm" {